-The Princess Theatre is a stunning and well-appointed historical venue that is well suited for your next event.
-It is a prestigious location that can host many different types of events including weddings and receptions, private parties, musical performances and performing arts productions, film and photoshoots, and corporate and promotional events.
+The Princess Theatre is a stunning and well-appointed historical building in the heart of Woolloongabba.
+This prestigious venue can host many types of events including weddings ceremonies and receptions, fundraisers, private parties, theatre productions, film and photoshoots and corporate seminars and functions.

-Located in the heart of Woolloongabba the beauty and the vintage old world charm of this lovely old lady will captivate your imagination as you plan your perfect event.
+The beauty and the vintage old world charm of this lovely lady will captivate your imagination.
 The management at the Princess Theatre will be on hand to ensure that every detail of your event runs smoothly, from the planning stages all the way through to the big event.
-You can also be assured that the professional services of Aisle 6, to manage all lighting and audio needs, will guarantee the high level of excellences that is required to produce a memorable occasion.
+You can also be assured that your lighting, audio and visual needs are met through the professional services of Aisle 6.

 Contact us to find out more or to book your next event.